theinvertedform/umt.world/blog.md

 ---
 title: Blog
 layout: post
-description: A diary-style collection of short posts.
-Generally, longer writings will find their way into another category.
+description: Short diary posts and low-stakes writing exercises.
 abstract: I have been blogging for a long time.
-My earliest posts were on MySpace, but I quickly started a blogspot, which  I was active on for several years.
-I had some posts on LiveJournal, a xanga, and elsewhere.
-Archives of alt.conform, Total Cinema, The Vernissage Report, and everything else is forthcoming.
+I posted a few times on MySpace, which was the first social network I used to communicate with friends circa 2004--2005.
+I started a blogspot soon thereafter, where I was active for several years.
+I made a few posts on LiveJournal, Xanga, and elsewhere.
+I kept a film review blog for several months around 2009--2010.
+Someday I will get around to making all these archives public.
 tags:
   - personal
   - blog
   - diary
+  - writing exercises
 toc: true
-permalink: /blog
 status: ongoing
 ---